pydantic/pydantic/docs/index.rst

 :json_encoders: customise the way types are encoded to json, see :ref:`JSON Serialisation <json_dump>` for more
     details.
 :orm_mode: allows usage of :ref:`ORM mode <orm_mode>`
-:alias_provider: callable that takes field name and returns alias for it
+:alias_generator: callable that takes field name and returns alias for it

 .. warning::